rackerlabs/docs-core-infra-user-guide/cloud-ops/limits.rst

 -------------------------------
 Managing your Rackspace account
 -------------------------------
-When you log into your :mycloud:`Cloud Control
+When you log in to your :mycloud:`Cloud Control
 Panel <>`, you can examine and change your managed cloud configuration.
 For example, you can create a cloud server or delete a block storage volume.